srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 vr-sros nodes launched with containerlab comes up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.

 ## Managing vr-sros nodes

+!!!note
+    Containers with SR OS inside will take ~3min to fully boot.
+    You can monitor the progress with `watch docker ps` waiting till the status will change to `healthy`.

 Nokia SR OS node launched with containerlab can be managed via the following interfaces:

 === "bash"